trufflesuite/trufflesuite.com/src/blog/an-easier-way-to-deploy-your-smart-contracts.md

 Great, right?

-Well, Remix gets harder to use as you add more contracts, import 3rd party contracts, etc. It's definitely flexible and able to handle these, but it's not my personal preference to develop large, complex dApps.
+Well, Remix gets harder to use as you add more contracts, import 3rd party contracts, etc. It's definitely flexible and able to handle these, but it's not my personal preference for developing large, complex dApps.

 <h3 class="link-markdown">
   <a href="#truffle-cli" name="truffle-cli">